cypress-io/cypress-documentation/source/guides/dashboard/analytics.md

 {% imgTag /img/dashboard/analytics/dashboard-analytics-top-failures-graph.png "Dashboard Analytics Top Failures Graph Screenshot" %}

-The average test suite size over time is displayed respective of the filters selected.
+The number of tests by failure rate over time is displayed respective of the filters selected.

 The results may be downloaded as a comma-separated values (CSV) file for further analysis.

 This can be done via the download icon to the right of the filters.

 ### Key Performance Indicators